Dante-Navaza2005/Airbnb-Rio-de-Janeiro/README.md

 ![1713872730244](image/README/1713872730244.png)

 3. Double click the run file to execute it.
-4. When done so, a empty terminal screen will appear, **wait** until the file automatically opens the project app into your browser.
-(If it doesnt automatically open for you, click on the Local URL displayed on the terminal after it finished executing)
+4. When done so, a empty terminal screen will appear, **wait** until the file automatically opens the project app into your browser (It might take up to a minute depending on the device).
+If the link doesnt automatically open for you, click on the Local URL displayed on the terminal after it finished executing

 ![1713872988867](image/README/1713872988867.png)